 Please contact Barbara Cullis at firstname.lastname@example.org for more information about GET programs.

 A Discovery Learning Experience (DLE) is discovery based and experiential learning that involves instructional experiences out-of-class and beyond typical curriculum courses.
 These enrichment experiences exist for students under the supervision of a faculty member.
 UD students must register and successfully complete at least three credits of DLE.This may be one of 3 credit experience or experiences of 1 or 2 credits adding up to three credits.
+Discovery Learning Experience (DLE) is a filtering option on the course descriptions website.

 Three DLE Credits are required for all* undergraduate bachelor degree students entering UD in Fall 2006 or later.
 Effective Fall 2008 when a list of specific courses satisfying DLE was first published, only courses appearing on the DLE approved courses list fulfill the requirement.
 However, the list of DLE approved courses is retroactive, so a course completed before Fall 2008 fulfills the requirement if it appears on the list.
 Both FINC364 in Practice and FINC418 Seminar in Corporate Governance are on the list.